28 Oct Roasted Butternut Squash Soup (Whole 30)

 2. Roasted Apples

-You can use pretty much any apples you like.
-But my favorites are the tart ones, such as granny smith.
+You can use pretty much any apples you like, but my favorites are the tart ones, such as granny smiths.

-First, peel the apple skin.
+First, peel off the apple skin.
 Then, cut the apple into cubes.

-Lastly, roast the butternut squash and apples in 2 – 3 tablespoons of avocado oil for 30 minutes.
-Flip once in the middle.
+Lastly, roast the butternut squash and apples in 2 – 3 tablespoons of avocado oil for 30 minutes at 375 F. Flip once half way through.

 3. Vegetable stock and Coconut milk

-Dairy free liquid to use for this healthy soup.
-You can also use bone broth or chicken stock for non-vegan option.
+I used Dairy-free liquid, such as coconut milk or vegetable stock for this healthy soup.
+You can also use bone broth or chicken stock for non-vegan options.

-To make soup recipe creamy and dairy free, I used full fat coconut milk.
+To make the soup recipe creamy and dairy-free, I used full fat coconut milk.
 It gives the soup a silky and luscious texture.

 3. Garlic and Onion

 Roughly chop the onion and garlic.
-Sautee in 2 tablespoons of avocado oil until fragrantly and lightly wilted (4 – 5 mintues)
+Saute in 2 tablespoons of avocado oil until fragrantly and slightly wilted (4 – 5 minutes)